Our chief market strategist breaks down the day's top business stories and offers insight on how they might impact your trading and investing.

 Higher-tax bracket investors who are looking for growth and have already maxed out their IRA and workplace plan contributions can potentially benefit from additional tax deferral with annuities.
 See your tax professional for more assistance.

 The prospect of living long can be a little scary, especially when we start to think about living comfortably.
 Consider annuities as one approach that can help you make sure you don’t outlive your income.

-Get more information on annuities and other retirement income solutions.
+Get more information on other retirement income solutions.

 Annuities are long-term investments designed for retirement purposes.
 Withdrawals of taxable amounts are subject to income tax and, if taken prior to age 59½, a 10% federal tax penalty may apply.
 Early withdrawals may be subject to withdrawal charges.
 Optional riders are available at an additional cost.
 All guarantees are based on the claims paying ability of the insurer.
 An annuity is a tax-deferred investment.
 Holding an annuity in an IRA or other qualified account offers no additional tax benefit.
 Therefore, an annuity should be used to fund an IRA or qualified plan for annuity features other than tax deferral.
 Product features and availability vary by state.
 Restrictions and limitations may apply.

 Market volatility, volume, and system availability may delay account access and trade executions.

 Past performance of a security or strategy does not guarantee future results or success.